Parts & Accessories

 Arriving on site: Motorhome Toilet cassette

 How to prepare and empty a motorhome toilet?
 The leisure vehicle loo, or Thetford toilet, is an essential element.
 However, emptying a motorhome cassette toilet is often feared by folks who may be unsure of the disposal procedure or how to prepare it for use.
+Whether you're new to motorhoming in 2025 or just need a refresher, follow our guide for full instructions.

 Follow the steps below and you’ll soon be dealing with the chemical toilet like a professional.